-As of December 31, 2022, we own and/or have rights to twenty patent families, comprising 145 allowed/issued patents (including twenty-one issued US patents).
+As of December 31, 2023, we own and/or have rights to fifteen patent families, comprising ninety-nine allowed/issued patents (including seventeen issued US patents).
 Our intellectual property portfolio includes a number of pending US applications and world-wide equivalents.
-Our patent portfolio covers compositions, methods of use, manufacturing and formulation claims to apabetalone.
+Our patent portfolio covers compositions, methods of use, combinations, manufacturing and formulation claims to apabetalone.

 In fiscal 2012, we were issued five patents within four patent families in two jurisdictions, including a United States Patent covering composition of matter claims to apabetalone, and a United States Patent covering the manufacturing of apabetalone.
 In fiscal 2013, we were issued eight patents within four patent families in six jurisdictions, including a United States Patent related to inflammatory diseases.
 In fiscal 2014, we were issued fourteen patents within five patent families in nine jurisdictions, including a patent in Europe containing composition of matter claims to apabetalone.
 In fiscal 2015, we were issued eighteen patents within seven patent families in eleven jurisdictions, including United States patents related to use claims for apabetalone and manufacturing of apabetalone.
 In fiscal 2016, we were issued seventeen patents within eight patent families in twelve jurisdictions, including United States patents related to use claims for apabetalone.
 In fiscal 2017, we were issued twenty patents within six patent families in thirteen jurisdictions, including a United States patent related to formulation of apabetalone.
 In fiscal 2018, we were issued fifteen patents within five patent families in twelve jurisdictions, including a United States patent related to apabetalone for treating anti-inflammatory diseases.
 In fiscal 2019, we were issued ten patents within five patent families in six jurisdictions, including a United States patent related to apabetalone for treating complement-associated diseases.
 In the year ended April 30, 2020, we were issued eight patents within four patent families in six jurisdictions, including five patents related to formulation of apabetalone.
 In the eight months ended December 31, 2020, we were issued eight patents within five patent families in six jurisdictions, including two patents related to apabetalone for treating complement-associated diseases.
 During the year ended December 31, 2021, we were issued thirteen patents within five patent families, including two patents related to apabetalone for treating complement-associated diseases.
 During the year ended December 31, 2022, we were issued six patents within two patent families, including a European patent related to apabetalone for treating complement-associated diseases.
 One US patent was abandoned in 2022.
+During the year ended December 31, 2023, we were issued two new patents, including a patent in Hong Kong related to apabetalone for treating complement-associated diseases.
+A number of patents not related to the development plan for apabetalone were abandoned in 2023.